 Curriculum Intent Statements

-At Polesden Lacey Infant School we follow the Early Years Foundation Stage Framework in Reception and the National Curriculum in Years 1 and 2, unless otherwise stated.
+At Polesden Lacey Infant School we follow the Early Years Framework and base our curriculum on Development Matter in Reception and the National Curriculum in Years 1 and 2, unless otherwise stated.

 Art: Our Art curriculum aims for our children to be creative, thoughtful and reflective of the world around them.
 The thematic teaching of Art allows our children to explore different elements in a variety of ways, enabling them to make connections in their learning and therefore improve their cultural capital and sense of the world around them.